Virginia-iGEM/igem-wikibrick/wiki/README.md

 Our build system (will soon!) support two types of builds: A Development build and a Live build.

 In order to build both, you will need to first install [Node.js](https://nodejs.org/), then install all Node packages listed under [Build Dependencies](https://github.com/Mantissa-23/VGEM-2018/tree/master/wiki#build-dependencies).
 This can be done by entering the following command in any console with npm on its path:

 `npm install -D bower gulp gulp-csso gulp-concat gulp-sourcemaps fancy-log gulp-uglify main-bower-files gulp-imagemin run-sequence igemwiki-api globby lodash bluebird`

+`bower install components-bootstrap#3.3.7`

 Type `gulp dev` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.

 Type `gulp live` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
 In order to do this, you will need to enter your wiki username and password, so have them ready.
-Note that this copy will *not*
+Note that this copy will *not* run offline correctly, use `gulp dev` files instead.

 **Note:** `gulp live` currently is not fully functional.
 All expected functions work, however, URLs in HTML files are not changed from relative to absolute, and so all images, JS and CSS, including Bootstrap and JQuery will not function.

 ### Justification

-This whole system sounds very complicated; it may not be immediately obvious why we have this complex build system with so many different external dependencies, especially when the Mediawiki framework the iGEM wiki is built on is designed to be easily edited by anyone.
+Under the hood, this build tool is fairly complicated; it may not be immediately obvious why we have this complex build system with so many different external dependencies, especially when the Mediawiki framework the iGEM wiki is built on is designed to be easily edited by anyone.

 Well, first of all, the guts are complicated, but one doesn't need intimate knowledge of the guts to get it to work.
 Install Node.js, install build and live dependencies, run `gulp dev` to test and `gulp live` and enter your credentials to publish.
 Simple, easy, no frills.
 The system took a few man hours to set up, and will save many more in the future.

 Second of all, even if one were to work in the confines of a Mediawiki template, uploading images and making changes to many pages is still a hassle.
 One has to upload each image one-by-one.
 If some keyword changes, or some image starts going by a different name, one must go through every single page by hand and make that change to the raw HTML.
 With this tool, and powerful modern text editors, such tasks are either completely automated or one search-and-replace away.

 Third of all, this system supports the non-CS members of the team.
 Like it or not, one has to deal with HTML and Javascript when it comes to a Mediawiki site, at some point.
-Because of gulp, one can abstract away the HTML and use Markdown instead; instead of writing this:
+Because of gulp, one can abstract away the HTML and use Markdown; instead of writing this:

 ```html
 <p>